NikKowPHP/mi/src/content/book/en/appendices/appendix-f.md

 **Question: "I keep trying, but in the heat of the moment, I get hijacked and revert to my old, bad habits.
 I feel like a failure.
 How do you make this change stick?"**

-This is not a side effect of the work; this is the work itself.
+This experience of reverting to old habits isn't a sign of failure; it is the central challenge of the entire method.
 You are not a failure; you are a human retraining your brain's ancient hardware.
 This is not a software update; it's a physical rewiring process (neuroplasticity), and it is slow.

 The system's backlash isn't just external; it's internal.
 Your own brain has a homeostatic comfort zone.
 The old, familiar argument—while painful—is a well-worn neural pathway.
 It's the path of least resistance.